Infuse supports a wide variety of subtitle formats. Subtitles can be local, embedded, or downloaded on the fly from

-Step 1: While playing a video tap the small gear button in the upper right-hand corner (iOS) or swipe down (Apple TV) and navigate to the subtitles options panel.
+Step 1: While playing a video tap the small gear button (iOS/macOS) or swipe down (Apple TV) and navigate to the Subtitles tab.

-Step 2: Additional subtitles can be downloaded (for free) from OpenSubtitles by tapping the 'Get More...' option.
-Select your language (you'll only have to do this once) and any available subtitles will be listed below.
+Step 2: Subtitles can be downloaded (for free) from OpenSubtitles by tapping the 'Get More...' option.
+All subtitles for the current video will be listed below.

 Subtitles can also be added from other apps like Dropbox, Google Drive, and Mail.

 Step 1.
 Locate the subtitles file in the other app and select the Open In... option to add the video to Infuse.